 His interests focus mainly on how habits and culture define people of a nation, through the observation of individuals that with their motivations and choices are crafting their own reality in adverse political and economic circumstances.

 In 2016 he went back to Bosnia and Herzegovina with the idea to explore and report up-close what the brutal war of the 90's left behind.
-His journey in Bosnia culminates in the work "Odavle samo u harem - In memoriam Abdulah Boskailo” which is still in progress.
+His journey in Bosnia culminates in the work "Odavle samo u harem - In memoriam Abdulah Boskailo”.

 His work has been published by LensCulture, National Geographic, Open Society Foundations and 6Mois.